nborrego/poppy-sdk-legs/README.md

 This ```poppyMove``` object is used to be able to run functions in main.

 The poppy_body_gesture class is the class written by the Poppy Social Robotics SDK team.
 This class initializes the USB COM port as well as a dictionary of servo IDs corresponding to a descriptive name of its physical position on Poppy for easier calling in functions.
-One of the most used functions within this class is the ```move_servo``` function.
+It is recommended that any new servos are added to this dictionary as they are integrated One of the most used functions within this class is the ```move_servo``` function.
 This streamlines the process of moving a servo at a certain speed to a certain position.
 Here is an example of usage within the class as well as using the dictionary for servo IDs:

 ```python
 servo_speed = 50